klugjo/express-route-manager/README.md

     method: 'get', // Method can be any of the methods supported by express
     route: '/test-json', // The route as you would set it up in Express
     authenticated: true, // If the user should be authenticated (Optional)
-    role: 'admin', // If the user should be of a specific role (Optional)
+    role: 'admin', // If the user should be in a specific role (Optional)
     actions: [controller.returnJson] // The controller actions to be executed });
 ```